Undertake energy performance inspections

 - legible site notes

-- clear site sketches (plan, elevation) to give an adequate record of the inspection for audit purposes
+- clear site sketches (plan, elevation) to give an accurate records of the inspection for audit purposes, including measurements and calculations

 - records of web searches or other research